LacunaOmnibus/MontyLacuna/doc/scripts/build_ships.rst

 Build Ships
 ===========

-Builds ships at multiple shipyards on a given planet, or on all of your planets at once.
+Builds or tops off ships at multiple shipyards on a given planet, or on all of your planets at once.

 When passing the name of a ship, you must use the ship's "system" name.
 A complete list can be found here: :ref:`ships_list`